datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

-The high-level workflow overview is as follows: Create a dataset, use the :command:`datalad create-sibling-ria` command to establish a connection to an either pre-existing or not-yet-existing RIA store, publish dataset contents with :command:`datalad publish`, (let others) clone the dataset from the RIA store, and (let others) publish and pull updates.
+The high-level workflow overview is as follows: Create a dataset, use the :command:`datalad create-sibling-ria` command to establish a connection to an either pre-existing or not-yet-existing RIA store, publish dataset contents with :command:`datalad push`, (let others) clone the dataset from the RIA store, and (let others) publish and pull updates.
 In the case of large, institute-wide datasets, a RIA store (or multiple RIA stores) can serve as a central storage location that enables fine-grained data access to